CS-ION/Scout-Mania/README.md

 Scout Mania tries to counter this problem by introducing a new way of analysis in the scouting realm.
 Scout Mania maintains a database of young talents all around the world.
 Scouts from around the world are asked to register a player on the database by grading on certain attributes.
 Many of the attributes are general and seen in everyday football but I have introduced some new attributes of my own that will make the analysis of a player even more concise.
 Attributes like Movement between the lines, scanning, space identification give a greater idea of what is the play style of the said player.
 Scouts are highly encouraged to write their own views about the player and his play-style in the general section.

 ## How we built it
 I made a short non-functional prototype using Wix.
 Scouts can register their talents by entering their personal details, grading their attributes as well as elaborate on the preferred play-style of the player in their own words.
-It is a non-functional prototype made in the last moment as all my team-mates left me. https://asadrubinara.wixsite.com/scout-mania
+It is a non-functional prototype made in the last moment. https://asadrubinara.wixsite.com/scout-mania

 ## Challenges we ran into